Jason-nzd/countdown-scraper/readme.md

 ## Usage

-`npm run dry` - will use dry-run mode, no azure connection is required and the results will log to console.
+`npm run dev` - will use dry-run mode, no azure connection is required and the results will log to console.

-`npm run dev` - will scrape through all the URLs, then results will be stored in Azure as well logged to the console.
+`npm run db` - will scrape through the URLs and store the results into CosmosDB.

-`npm run dev https://sampleurl` - a single url can be used as an argument.
-This will be scraped instead of the stored URLs
+`npm run db https://sampleurl` - a single url can be used as an argument.
+This will be scraped instead of the URLs text file.

+## Other Command-Line Arguments

+`images` - will also upload images.

+`headed` - will run the browser in a window instead of a headless.

 ## Output